-The College Algebra exam covers material that is usually taught in a one-semester college course in algebra.
-NOTE: The CLEP exam fee will increase to $89 beginning July 1, 2019.
+The College Algebra exam covers material usually taught in a one-semester college course in algebra.

 The College Algebra exam covers material that's usually taught in a one-semester college course in algebra.
 Nearly half the test is made up of routine problems requiring basic algebraic skills; the remainder involves solving nonroutine problems in which test takers must demonstrate their understanding of concepts.
 The test includes questions on basic algebraic operations; linear and quadratic equations, inequalities, and graphs; algebraic, exponential, and logarithmic functions; and miscellaneous other topics.

 It's assumed that test takers are familiar with currently taught algebraic vocabulary, symbols, and notation.
 The test places little emphasis on arithmetic calculations.
 However, an online scientific calculator (nongraphing) will be available during the exam.

 The exam contains approximately 60 questions to be answered in 90 minutes.
 Some of these are pretest questions that won't be scored.

 A scientific (nongraphing) calculator, the TI-30XS MultiView™, is integrated into the exam software and available to students during the entire testing time.

 To use the calculator during the exam, students need to select the Calculator icon.
 Information about how to use the calculator is available in the Help icon under the Calculator tab.

 Students are expected to know how and when to make appropriate use of the calculator.
 Visit ETS to learn more and to practice using the scientific calculator.